-Improvement in hearing over time - ASNHL onset 24 to 48 hours before
+Improvement in hearing over time - ASNHL onset 24 to 48 hours before clinical trial, suggests that preservation of sensory cochlear cells may help to prevent permanent tinnitus and hearing loss at the same time.

 Treatment effect of AM-111 as difference in hearing recovery over placebo from baseline to follow-up visits in patients with severe to profound hearing loss treated 24 to 48 hours post ASNHL onset (n=66).
 A difference of 10 dB is considered clinically relevant.
 Whiskers: 95% confidence interval. \ Significant at 5% level when compared to placebo.